Starting from kneading the clay, each piece was shaped on a wheel and made entirely by hand by an artisan at Nagatani-en.

 Designed by the distinguished potter, Masao Omichi, this collection isone-of-a-kind Iga-yaki donabe to make your dining experience even more special.
 The bowl can be heated without liquid inside, so you can sauté ingredients, or even cook a steak in it.

-This donabe has a flat bottom rather than curbed, so it has more cooking surface and makes it easier when you align ingredients in layers.
-The earthy black brings the authentic Iga-yaki wabi-sabi beauty.
+This Kaku Nabe has an unique square shape, and the bottom of the bowl is flat, rather than curbed, so it has more cooking surface and makes it easier when you align ingredients in layers.

 Classic-style donabe for many different purposes